 For 24/7 Emergency mental health support, students may utilize the following resources:

 - (304) 520-5856 ASPIRE 24/7 on-call number

-In the event of an Emergency, WVSOM students can access the phone numbers for the Dean and the Director of Student Affairs via the link below:
+In the event of an Emergency, WVSOM students can access the cell phone numbers for the Dean and the Director of Student Affairs in the staff directory